Undistraction/warp-grid/README.md

 pnpm run link
 ```

-To unlink (and use the package from npm):
+To unlink (and install the package from npm):

 ```
 pnpm run unlink
 ```

+### Release

+Releases are via semantic-release and executed on CI via Github actions.

+The following steps are run as part of the actions pipeline

+- Code is linted
+- Unit tests are run
+- TypeScript is compiled to JavaScript
+- Package is released (if previous stages all pass)